alwaysdata/documentation/content/technical-specifications/network.en.md

 A [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attack aims to render a server, service or infrastructure unavailable.
 It may take different forms: bandwidth saturation, exhausting machine system resources, etc.

 All of the alwaysdata servers are configured with [OSI model](https://en.wikipedia.org/wiki/OSI_model) level 3/4 anti-DDoS protection.
 It is up to you to manage the application side.

-Private Cloud users can contact [support](https://admin.alwaysdata.com/support/add/) to get help with installation or for support.